-Pursuant to the Advisory Agreement, the Trust paid the Advisor \$1.2 million in respect of services rendered by the Advisor to the Trust during fiscal 1999.
-UHS has agreed to reduce its 1999 and 2000 advisory fee by the cash bonus paid by the Trust to Mr. Kirk Gorman.
+Pursuant to the Advisory Agreement, the Trust paid the Advisor \$1.3 million in consideration for services rendered by the Advisor to the Trust during fiscal 2000.
+UHS agreed to reduce its 1999, 2000 and 2001 advisory fee by the cash bonus paid by the Trust to Mr. Kirk Gorman.
 The Advisory Agreement provides that the Advisor is entitled to receive an annual advisory fee equal to .60% of the average invested real estate assets of the Trust, as derived from its consolidated balance sheet from time to time.
 In addition, the Advisor will be entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of the Trust's equity as shown on its balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
-No incentive fees were paid during 1999, 1998 or 1997.
+No incentive fees were paid during 2000, 1999 or 1998.
 The advisory fee is payable quarterly, subject to adjustment at year end based upon audited financial statements of the Trust.